bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 ### Performance

 One of the reasons the ECS paradigm is so popular is that it has the potential to make game logic _super_ fast, primarily for these two reasons:
-1. **Iteration Speed**: Components are packed tightly together to optimize for cache-locality, which makes iterating over them blazing fast
+1. <b class="fun-list">Iteration Speed</b>: Components are packed tightly together to optimize for cache-locality, which makes iterating over them blazing fast
-2. **Parallelism**: Systems declare read/write dependencies, which enables automatic and efficient lock-free parallel scheduling
+2. <b class="fun-list">Parallelism</b>: Systems declare read/write dependencies, which enables automatic and efficient lock-free parallel scheduling

 Bevy ECS does both of these things about as well as it can.
 According to the popular `ecs_bench` benchmark, Bevy ECS is the fastest Rust ECS by a pretty wide margin: